Please Bring back Visitation/Family Photography to Mississippi Prisons

 We are asking you to reconsider making this option available.
 You may not have compassion for these inmates or their families, but this is something very simple that will change the attitudes of many people at a time when there are many people angry with the system and all those in charge.
 It will give us happy moments to remember, to share, and to keep with us.

-Mississippi Dreams Prisoner Advocacy needs your help with “Please Bring back Visitation/Family Photography to Mississippi Prisons”.
-Join Mississippi Dreams and 705 supporters today.
+Jennifer L. Davis needs your help with “Please Bring back Visitation/Family Photography to Mississippi Prisons”.
+Join Jennifer L. and 732 supporters today.